SweQuant/site/packages/README.md

 Each file in this folder is a self-contained module that mirrors a section of the provided stylesheet.
 Reference only the modules you need inside Webflow so that edits stay isolated.

 If you prefer to load a single stylesheet, use `bundle.css`.
-It imports every module in this directory and is compatible with the Webflow snippet that fetches `packages/bundle.css` through jsDelivr.
+It imports every module in this directory and is compatible with the Webflow head snippet below that fetches `packages/bundle.css` through jsDelivr.

 - `vars-anchor.css` – Global CSS variables for the navigation component and anchor offset behavior.
 - `cad-grid.css` – CAD grid background helper classes and layering rules.